AdobeDocs/acrobat-services-learn.en/help/pdfextract/overview-extract.md

 ---
 # Adobe PDF Extract API tutorials

-Unlock the structure and content elements of any PDF with a web service powered by Adobe Sensei's machine learning.
+Unlock the structure and content elements of any PDF with a web service powered by Adobe AI.

 >[!NOTE]
 >